ibm-cloud-docs/ContinuousDelivery/devsecops-inventory.md

 #### Example
 {: #inventory-content-example}

-Take the following entry names for a service:
+Use the following entry names for a service:

 * auth/service
 * auth/db